Skip to contentSkip to navigation

 Our key strategies

-Project Rajasthan's approach integrates One Drop’s A·B·C for Sustainability model, the Tata Trusts’ Matrix approach, and CmF’s expertise in delivering livelihood programs and access to microloans.
+The approach of the Rajasthan 1 project integrates One Drop’s A·B·C for Sustainability model, the Tata Trusts’ Matrix approach, and CmF’s expertise in delivering livelihood programs and access to microloans.

-This project aims to transform the lives of the poorest and most marginalized people in Southern Rajasthan, by improving their access to WASH services, leveraging local government funding, and strengthen local authorities to deliver sustainable WASH systems.
-Project Rajasthan uses social art in innovative ways to raise awareness, mobilize communities, and change behaviours, to ensure the sustainability of WASH interventions.
+This project set out to transform the lives of populations facing extreme barriers in Southern Rajasthan, by improving their access to WASH services, leveraging local government funding, and strengthen local authorities to deliver sustainable WASH systems.
+Project Rajasthan 1 used social art in innovative ways to raise awareness, mobilize communities, and foster behaviour change, to ensure the sustainability of WASH interventions.
 The project also focuses on shared learning and best practices.

 *Number has been revised owing to changed sanitation status and other local regulations in project areas. **The decrease in total investment is due to fluctuations of exchange rates over the project term and revised local contributions.